Marco Melandri: MotoGP World Championship

 After securing the 250cc world title in 2002, Melandri moved up to MotoGP class to spearhead Yamaha factory team alongside Carlos Checa in 2003 replacing the departing Max Biaggi.
 The Yamaha was less competitive than Honda and Ducati, and although Melandri at times showed good speed, he struggled to turn this into good results.
 He finished the season in fifteenth position without collecting any wins or podiums.

-He joined Yamaha's satellite team, Tech3 in 2004 alongside Norick Abe in order to make way for the incoming Valentino Rossi.
+Melandri joined Yamaha's satellite team, Tech3 in 2004 alongside Norick Abe in order to make way for the incoming Valentino Rossi.
 This season, he again struggled to get top results.
 Although he managed to collect two consecutive podiums, a series of crashes and retirements kept him out of the top 10 in overall standings.
 He finished the season in twelfth position.

 Released from his Yamaha contract after the 2004 season, Melandri was the surprise choice of boss Fausto Gresini to join Sete Gibernau in the Movistar Honda team for the 2005 MotoGP campaign.
 Melandri was successful with Movistar Honda in 2005, with a consistent run of podium finishes early in the season, ultimately taking his first two wins in the final two races of 2005 to clinch second place in the championship.
 In doing so, he was the first Honda rider to win back-to-back races for nearly two years, winning the final two rounds of the MotoGP Championship at Istanbul and in Valencia.
 Although he never really challenged his best friend Valentino Rossi for the title, he finished the season strongly as runner-up, with a total of two wins and five other podiums.

 Melandri rode for Gresini's Fortuna Honda team alongside Toni Elías in the 2006 season.
 With Rossi struggling to find consistency, he was a major challenger, along with Ducati's Loris Capirossi and Honda riders Nicky Hayden and Dani Pedrosa.
 He again won at Istanbul, despite starting from fourteenth on the grid.
 He managed further wins at Le Mans, France and Phillip Island, Australia.
 He finished the season in fourth position, just one point behind Capirossi.